CurrenteCalamo/SimpleDiscordBot/README.md

 # SimpleDiscordBot
-Eclipse is a self contained Discord bot with source code easy to collect and written in JavaScript.
+SimpleDiscordBot is a self contained Discord bot with source code easy to collect and written in JavaScript.
 ## Install

 ```javascript